plaidev/karte-expo-plugin/example/README.md

 ## Plugin options

-You should specify the path of the KARTE configuration files to the plugin in the `app.json` file like this.
+You can specify the path of the KARTE configuration files to the plugin in the `app.json` file like this.

 ```json
 "plugins": [